-At the same time, they also ignored bankruptcy law at 11 U.S.C.
+State court judges and justices continue to ignore bankruptcy law [11 U.S.C.
 Sec.
-524(a)(1) which "voids" any order by any court that decides or implies that a discharged Chapter 7 "no asset" debtor still has "personal liability" to a listed creditor (e.g. for post-petition legal work by that creditor based on pre-petition contracts).
+524(a)(1)] which "voids" any order by any court that implies that a discharged Chapter 7 "no asset" debtor still has "personal liability" to a listed creditor (e.g. for post-petition legal work by that creditor based on pre-petition contracts).
 That has occurred here.

-Bankruptcy law at 11 U.S.C.
+11 U.S.C.
 Sec.
-524(a)(2) stops motions by a listed creditor which decides or implies that a discharged Chapter 7 "no asset" debtor still has "personal liability" to that listed creditor.
-That law is being ignored here.
+524(a)(2) precludes any motions by a listed creditor which decides or implies that a discharged Chapter 7 "no asset" debtor still has "personal liability" to that listed creditor.
+That bankruptcy law is also being ignored here.